rocky-linux/documentation/docs/guides/web/apache_hardened_webserver/modsecurity.md

     ```
     This creates a directory with the release information in the name.
 Example: "coreruleset-3.3.4"

-7. Create a symbolic link called "crs" that links to the directory of the release.
+7. Create a symbolic link called "crs" linking to the directory of the release.
 Example:

     ```
     ln -s coreruleset-3.3.4/ /etc/httpd/conf/crs